open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 For instance, comparing the periods [December 2022 to November 2023] and [December 2023 to November 2024], we observed an upward trend in contributions:

-- **Commits** increased from 1,011 to 1,340.
+- **Commits** increased 33% from 1,011 to 1,340
-- **Contributors** grew from 92 to 106.
+- **Contributors** grew 15% from 92 to 106
-- The only metric that declined was the **number of files changed**, which decreased from 1,864 to 1,624.
+- The only metric that declined was the **number of files changed**, which decreased from 1,864 to 1,624 (13%)

 Since the repository’s inception in April 2019, the community has seen remarkable growth, with:

-- 3,982 commits and 3,824 merged pull requests by
+- 3,824 merged pull requests (3,982 commits) by
 - 768 contributors

-Thank you to every contributor who has helped build and improve the OpenTelemetry website.
+Thank you to every contributor for helping to build and improve the OpenTelemetry website.
 Your efforts make a difference!

 [December 2022]: